Choe Kang-wook: Military judicial officer

 He was qualified for the bar for military judicial officer in 1994.
 Prior to be transferred to major in 2005, he was the Staff Judge Advocate (SJA) of the 3rd Cops, Chief Prosecutor of the Prosecutors Office Ministry of National Defence and the Deputy Chief of the High Public Prosecutor's Office.

 He took a prominent role in 2004 when he led an investigation against corruption scandals within the military.
 In January, he arrested and charged the then Deputy Commander of R.O.K.-U.S. Combined Forces Command Shin Il-soon for being alleged to embezzle the troop budget and public funds.
 The investigation was also brought to a bribery occurred at a promotion to general, in which led the then Chief of Army Staff Nam Jae-jun to resign in November.
 His resignation was, however, rejected by the then President Roh Moo-hyun.

 Lawyer

 After being discharged in 2005, Choe worked as a lawyer, mainly focusing human rights issues within the military.
+He co-founded the Cheongmaek law firm.
 He was an ombudsman at the Defence Acquisition Programme Administration, an expert member in human rights education at the National Human Rights Commission and a member of the Special Committee on Ethics of the National Assembly.
 In 2008, he filed a constitutional appeal for an issue of "seditious books" by the Ministry of National Defence.

 He used to be a member of the Lawyers for a Democratic Society following the recommendation of Lee Jung-hee.
 He was also in charge for a trial related to civilian inspection of Lee Myung-bak's government.